geeknik/my-awesome-stars/topics.md

 ## self-hosted

+- [MightyMoud/sidekick](https://github.com/MightyMoud/sidekick) - Bare metal to production ready in mins; your own fly server on your VPS.
 - [sissbruecker/linkding](https://github.com/sissbruecker/linkding) - Self-hosted bookmark manager that is designed be to be minimal, fast, and easy to set up using Docker.
 - [lmnr-ai/lmnr](https://github.com/lmnr-ai/lmnr) - Laminar - Open-source DataDog + PostHog for AI agents / RAG apps.
 Fast, reliable and insightful.
 Written in Rust 🦀.
 YC S24.
 - [Dokploy/dokploy](https://github.com/Dokploy/dokploy) - Open Source Alternative to Vercel, Netlify and Heroku.